our Lead

 To stay ahead:

-• concentrate on content interconnectivity
+• Concentrate on content interconnectivity

-• Develop strong topic clusters.
-SEO
+• Develop Strong topic Clusters

-• Use arranged content, which must be intent-based.
+• Use arranged content, which must be intent based

 The target is simple: make it simple for AI to recognize your expertise.